landonbconnell/CSE_3341_project_3/README.txt

 Type.java - A file containing enums symbolizing valid Core language variable types (integer and object).
 Variable.java - A class defining a "Variable" object which contains 'type' and 'int/object_value' members.

+Special Features:

+Interpreter Design:

+My old SemanticChecker class already had methods for managing scopes and retrieving variables from it, and each of the .check() methods in the non-terminal classes already contained code to determine the next step in the production.
+Therefore, to implement the Executor, I just had to make some slight modifications to the SemanticChecker class and .check() methods.

+For the declaration sequence, each declaration resulted in a new variable being added to the topmost scope in the stack.

+For each assignment statement, the right-hand-side was evaluated, then stored in the int_value or obj_value field, depending on its type.

+For the if statement, a condition was evaluated and if it was true, the first statement sequence was executed.
+Otherwise, if there was an else clause, the second statement was executed.

+For the loop, a statement sequence was executed until the supplied condition evaluated to false.

+For the out statement, an expression was evaluated then printed to the screen.

+Interpreter Testing and Bugs: